vozhyk-/qmk_firmware/keyboards/omkbd/ergodash/rev1/keymaps/vozhyk-/README.md

 - Hardware Programmer Dvorak-like layout - mapped to QWERTY keys and using macros to have different shifted and non-shifted keycodes.
 - Modes for languages:
   - Belarusian (Latin) (mapped to Belarusian Latin QWERTY) with accented characters rearranged.
-  - Polish (mapped to Polish QWERTY and Polish Programmer Dvorak) with macros for the "sz", "cz", "rz" combinations.
+  - Polish (the default) (mapped to Polish QWERTY and Polish Programmer Dvorak) with macros for the "sz", "cz", "rz" combinations.
-  - Japanese with keys for switching Japanese input modes.
+  - Japanese with keys for switching Japanese input modes (not used recently);
+  - None (right `Alt` kept as is).
 - Swap-hands and a mode for using it with both hands
 - Ergoemacs-like Navigation layer
 - A Symbol layer with symbols placed at Programmer Dvorak-like finger positions